catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-Webhook/README.md

 1. **Document Complete** The time to render the full webpage.
 Reported in milliseconds.

-1. **Round Trip Time** The time it takes for a network request to go from a starting point to a destination and back again to the starting point
+1. **Round Trip Time** The time it takes for a network request to go from a starting point to a destination and back again to the starting point.

-1.  **Packet Loss** occurs when one or more packets of data travelling across a computer network fail to reach their destination
+1.  **Packet Loss** occurs when one or more packets of data travelling across a computer network fail to reach their destination.

 #### Supported tests and available metrics

-1. **Web Test** Connect, DNS, Content Load, Document Complete
+1. **Web Test** Connect, DNS, Content Load, Document Complete.

-1. **Transaction Test** Connect, DNS, Content Load, Document Complete
+1. **Transaction Test** Connect, DNS, Content Load, Document Complete.

 1. **API Test** Connect, DNS, Content Load